London is a shopping and food paradise and these are five of the best markets in London that are perfect for just that.

-This is the best market in London for a youthful party style atmosphere.
+This is one of the best markets in London for a youthful party-style atmosphere.
 Definitely check out the Cyberdog shop while there, it will amaze you!

 Camden Lock Market makes for one of the best clothes markets in London for an alternative lifestyle.